Velvet Chains (band): Live Shows

 The band participated in Rock Fest 2022 which was held July 13–16 in Cadott, Wisconsin, in Blue Ridge Rock Festival 2022 which was held September 8–11 in Alton, Virginia and in Summer Breeze Open Air Brasil Festival 2023 which was held April 26–28 in São Paulo, Brazil.

 Velvet Chains has also opened for several mainstream acts including Stone Temple Pilots, The Winery Dogs, Saint Asonia, L.A.
 Guns and Last in Line, among others.

 In early 2024 the band went on tour to Brazil with Slash featuring Myles Kennedy and the Conspirators, billed as their opening act for their "The River is Rising" tour.
 The shows were held in Belo Horizonte on January 29, in São Paulo on January 31, in Rio de Janeiro on February 1 and in Porto Alegre on February 4.

+In May 2025, the band returned to Brazil to open for Stone Temple Pilots and performed at the Festival Porão do Rock in Brasília.

+In early 2026, the band served as support act on the Des Rocs North America Tour 2026 alongside RØMES.
+The run included dates in Atlanta, Dallas, Houston, Phoenix, Los Angeles, San Francisco, Portland, Seattle, El Paso, Albuquerque, Tacoma, and other cities across the United States.